The Blueprint for Building a $50 Million Hard Money Loan Portfolio

 By level two, you need consistent marketing that never stops.
 Whatever you choose to do, weekly emails, meetup attendance, social posts, it must be regular.
 No gaps.
 No pauses.

-What Content Works Best
+What Content Marketing Works Best

 Case studies crush everything else.
 The most viewed page on our website is recently funded deals.
 Real estate investors want to see how deals actually get structured.
 Not theory.
 Not motivational content.
 Actual deals with real numbers.